MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-automatic-monitoring.md

        Select this option if you want your Azure Service Principal Name to be created automatically by the Azure SQL MI MP library using the Azure REST API.

-       Ensure that the account that you use must have either the **Owner** role (or higher), or any of the following roles:
+       Ensure that the account that you use must have either the **Owner** role (or higher), **Active Directory Administrator**, **Service Administrator**, or **Сo-Administrator**.

-       - **Active Directory Administrator**

-       - **Service Administrator** or **Сo-Administrator**

-       For more information, see [How to - Use the portal to create an Azure AD application and service principal that can access resources](/azure/active-directory/develop/howto-create-service-principal-portal).

    - **Use Existing Run As Profile**

        Select this option if you want to use your own Azure Service Principal Name.
+For more information, see [How to - Use the portal to create an Azure AD application and service principal that can access resources](/azure/active-directory/develop/howto-create-service-principal-portal).

     ![Screenshot showing the Configure SPN.](./media/managed-instance-management-pack/spn-configuration.png)